XactSystems/phpstan-dev/README.md

 # xactsystems/phpstan-dev

-Package to extract and provide PHPStan source code for developing custom rules.
+A package to extract and provide PHPStan source code for developing custom rules.
-Author: Ian Foulds.

 PHPStan does not provide a method to load the source code via a package manager.
 Instead it needs extracting from the .phar archive.